gsf/whiskers.js/README.md

 Installation
 ------------

-For the browser, simply source the file at `lib/selleck.js`.
+For the browser, simply source the file at `lib/whiskers.js`.

-For node, `npm install selleck`.
+For node, `npm install whiskers`.

 Usage
 -----

-Selleck keeps templates readable by limiting tags to statements ("for" and "if"), variables, and partials.
+Whiskers keeps templates readable by limiting tags to statements ("for" and "if"), variables, and partials.
 A "for" tag loops over variables in an array:

     {for variable in array}